Communities developing resources and competencies for using their languages

 The first year-round linguistics training program begins at the newly-established International Linguistics Center in Dallas, Texas, USA.

-The Ramon Magsaysay Award for International Understanding is presented to SIL "in recognition of its inspired outreach to nonliterate tribes people, recording and teaching them to read their own languages and enhancing their participation in the larger community of man."
+SIL receives the Ramon Magsaysay Award for International Understanding "in recognition of its inspired outreach to nonliterate tribes people, recording and teaching them to read their own languages and enhancing their participation in the larger community of man."

-Two SIL staff members receive a research grant and recognition for the first portable computer designed for use in linguistic field work.
+Two SIL staff members receive a research grant and recognition for the first portable computer designed to use in linguistic field work.

-Well before the personal computer became a commodity item, two SIL staff members acted on their dream of using one in linguistic field work.
-Dr. Joseph Grimes (then also serving as a linguistics professor at Cornell University) and Gary Simons, a Ph.D. student of Grimes minoring in Computer Science, concluded that a computer would be needed to support Simons’ dissertation research in the field.
+Well before the personal computer became a commodity item, two SIL staff acted on their dream of using one in linguistic field work.
+Dr. Joseph Grimes (then also serving as a linguistics professor at Cornell University) and Gary Simons, a Ph.D. student of Grimes minoring in Computer Science, concluded that a computer would be needed to support Simons’ field research for his dissertation.
 Grimes and Simons applied for and were awarded funding for the project.
 Bill Hemsath, an engineer working in Cornell’s Psychology lab, built the computer to their specifications.
 Gary and Linda Simons then used the machine to collect and analyze language data while conducting language surveys in Papua New Guinea and the Solomon Islands (1976-1977).

-The ETP-8L (Electronic Text Processor -- 8-bit, Low Power) had an Intel 8080 processor, 16K memory (at a cost of $100/K at the time of production) and a five inch CRT display (eight lines of text, thirty-two characters across), all housed within a waterproof case.
+The ETP-8L (Electronic Text Processor — 8-bit, Low Power) had an Intel 8080 processor, 16K memory (at a cost of $100 per K at the time of production).
+It had a five inch CRT display (eight lines of text, thirty-two characters across).
+This was all housed within a waterproof case.
 Data was stored at 300 bits per second on cassette tapes with a portable cassette recorder.

-This cutting-edge project was funded by a research grant from the National Science Foundation, and was chosen by the Linguistics program of NSF as their project of the year for inclusion in NSF’s annual report to the United States Congress in 1977.
+This cutting-edge project was funded by a research grant from the National Science Foundation.
+The Linguistics program of NSF chose this project as their project of the year and included it in NSF’s annual report to the United States Congress in 1977.

-In 2010, Dr. Gary Simons was appointed SIL's first Chief Research Officer.
+In 2010, Dr. Gary Simons is appointed SIL's first Chief Research Officer.